haferflocken/GM-Calc-2/README.md

 GM-Calc-2

 A tool for managing players' inventories in tabletop RPGs.
 Development is has been stopped as GMCalc3 is being developed to replace this.
+Feel free to use code from this project with respect to the Apache License 2.0.

+This project depends on Haferlib, which is hosted on my GitHub as well.

 ========================